gurezende/Sentiment_Analysis_TidyText/README.md

 The project uses R Language to create a Shiny web application that reads a text and returns the word frequencies, Word Cloud and a graphic with sentiment analysis.
 Abilities developed:

- 1. Natural Language Processing
+ 1. Natural Language Processing - words frequency, word cloud,
  2. Tidytext
- 3. Word Cloud
+ 3. Sentiment Analysis
  4. Creating web applications with Shiny Apps for R